This is the FAQ page for the Charity Treks HIV/AIDS Vaccine Bike Treks.

 There are no “hidden” costs associated with this event.
 We state as much as we can right from the start so there are no surprises during the event.
 We will provide breakfasts, lunches and suppers, as well as refreshments and water at PIT stops.
 Any incidental expenses are also your responsibility (ice cream or Gatorade at a convenience store, souvenirs, the odd donut here and there).

-We will transport your gear (luggage, tent, sleeping bag, etc.) from one camp to the next and the cabins or campsites are paid for using the registration fees.
+We will transport your gear (luggage, tent, sleeping bag, etc.) from one camp to the next and the hotels, cabins or campsites are paid for using the registration fees.
 Some of the campsites may charge for the use of showers, but this is a minimal expense.

 Q. How do I register ?